wisniewskikr/chrisblog-it-java-springboot/others/security/html/html-springsec-source-body-params-authn-filter-securitycontextholder-authr-config/README.md

 The following flow takes place in this project:
 1. Using any browser the User sends request to Server for not secured content.
 1. Server sends back response to User via browser with not secured content.
 1. Using any browser the user sends request to Server for secured content.
-Credentials are sent as Custom Form displayed by browser.
+Credentials are sent as Simple Form displayed by browser.
 1. Server sends back response to User via browser with secured content if authentication and authorization are valid.

 ##### Launch